Follow TV Tropes

 • Late to the Realization: At one point in the movie, Crow says "Hey, that's also David Warner!"
 Tom replies, "Yeah, Crow."

-• The Mafia: Heavily implied.
-Don't ask Leonardo da Vinci what he does for a living.
+• The Mafia: Leonardo da Vinci is heavily implied to either work for them or is one of their members.
 He goes for a gun in his 15th Century robes when Servo starts prying into his private affairs.

 Leonardo da Vinci: ...I do what I do.
 I'm in business.